Pentium Pro: Caching

 Likely Pentium Pro's most noticeable addition was its on-package L2 cache, which ranged from 256 KB at introduction to 1 MB in 1997.
 At the time, manufacturing technology did not feasibly allow a large L2 cache to be integrated into the processor core.
 Intel instead placed the L2 die(s) separately in the package which still allowed it to run at the same clock speed as the CPU core.
 Additionally, unlike most motherboard-based cache schemes that shared the main system bus with the CPU, the Pentium Pro's cache had its own back-side bus (called dual independent bus by Intel).
 Because of this, the CPU could read main memory and cache concurrently, greatly reducing a traditional bottleneck.
-The cache was also "non-blocking", meaning that the processor could issue more than one cache request at a time (up to 4), reducing cache-miss penalties.
-(This is an example of MLP, Memory Level Parallelism.)
+The cache was also "non-blocking", meaning that the processor could issue more than one cache request at a time (up to 4), reducing cache-miss penalties; an example of memory-level parallelism (MLP).
 These properties combined to produce an L2 cache that was immensely faster than the motherboard-based caches of older processors.
 This cache alone gave the CPU an advantage in input/output performance over older x86 CPUs.
 In multiprocessor configurations, Pentium Pro's integrated cache skyrocketed performance in comparison to architectures which had each CPU sharing a central cache.

 However, this far faster L2 cache did come with some complications.
 The Pentium Pro's "on-package cache" arrangement was unique.
 The processor and the cache were on separate dies in the same package and connected closely by a full-speed bus.
 The two or three dies had to be bonded together early in the production process, before testing was possible.
 This meant that a single, tiny flaw in either die made it necessary to discard the entire assembly, which was one of the reasons for the Pentium Pro's relatively low production yield and high cost.
 All versions of the chip were expensive, those with 1024 KB being particularly so, since it required two 512 KB cache dies as well as the processor die.